aparthas3112/TPA_Classifier/README.md

 Example usage for `todataframe.py`:
 `python todataframe.py -sheetid <sheetID> -sheetname <sheetName> -save fromGoogleSheets/classifier_gsheet`

+If the URL for the spreadsheet is the following:
+`https://docs.google.com/spreadsheets/d/1THISISFAKEShcQpBP7R3DzZaRWan3MCTWGpjc-0fRANDOM!urhg/edit#gid=0`, then the `sheetID` is `1THISISFAKEShcQpBP7R3DzZaRWan3MCTWGpjc-0fRANDOM!urhg` and the `sheetName` is the title of the spreadsheet.

 This will download the relevant Google spreadsheet and convert it into a pickle format, which will be then used by the classifier.

 ## classifier.py